 The alphabet provides anchors for both tritones and fifos, with the difference indicated in text by solid letters for the former and letters in outline form for the latter, as shown below.
-Red text highlights tritone anchors where this is useful for explanation purposes, but the meaning is in the letters not in the color.
+Red solid text for tritones highlights their anchor letters for explanation purposes, where this seems useful, but the meaning is in the letters not in the color.
 This use of variations of a special font is simple and concise for text but cannot be used for handwritten annotations on the music page.
 However the same effect can be achieved for them with colored pencils or different outlines for letters (circles for tritones, boxes for fifos).